 In 2015 I took the plunge, downsizing my life to adapt to a new adventure.
 As I began the process of selling my business in early 2014, I began preparing for the life transition the change would bring.
-2015 dawned with me living in a 3,000 square foot home with 2 garages, a workshop, a barn, and a chicken coop, all filled with treasures and tools and beloved belongings.
-As I rang in the new year in my new city in Seattle, “home” was now a 280 square foot studio apartment in the heart of downtown, 4 blocks from Seattle’s Pike Place Market.
-My journey isn’t all that dissimilar from the migration of many in my generation who, fed up with the rat race of trying to have it all, are transitioning into tiny homes.
+2015 dawned with me living in a 3,000 square foot home with 2 garages, a workshop, a barn, and a chicken coop, all filled with treasures, tools, and beloved belongings.
+Months later, however, my journey had brought me into a much different, much smaller life: I rang in the new year in my new home in Seattle, where “home” was now a 280 square foot studio apartment in the heart of downtown, 4 blocks from Seattle’s Pike Place Market.

 The trick is to navigate the process gradually and then all at once